seratch/r2dbc-samples-in-scala/README.md

 }
 ```

-To work with `Publisher` more easily, I recommend you to use `Observable` from `monix-reactive`.
+To work with `Publisher` more easily, you can use `Observable` from `monix-reactive`.
 Refer to [the Monix document](https://monix.io/docs/3x/reactive/observable.html) for details.

 ```scala
 // simple example to run with monix-reactive